grebtsew/Object-and-facial-detection-in-python/README.md

 For content originaly created in this repository we use `MIT` [LICENSE](#LICENSE).

 # References, Sources & Contributors
-Each of the folders of this repository contains README-files that describe used references and source material.
+Each of the folders of this repository contains `README`-files that describe used references and source material.
 Creator of this repo and contributor: Grebtsew.

 COPYRIGHT (c) 2019 Grebtsew